Faculty

 Email: hbzender@ucr.edu

 Heidi Brevik-Zender is Associate Professor of French and Comparative Literature.
-Her research interests are in French literature, visual media, and material culture of the long nineteenth century, and she has published widely on fashion and the body, gender, architecture, urban space, exile, and issues of modernity.
-Her latest projects include a forthcoming article on France and Thailand which focuses on French receptions of Thai queens’ garments and fashioned bodies from the 1860s to the 1960s, a study on gendered interior space in the nineteenth-century Parisian studio photographs of the Italian-born Countess de Castiglione, and an examination of the commodification of insurrectionary history in a contemporary Parisian menswear brand, viewed against the backdrop of Macron-era neoliberalism and the gilets jaunes (Yellow Vest) protests.
-Her current book, supported by a U.K. Fulbright Visiting Professor Fellowship, is on architecture and gender in late-nineteenth-century France.
+Her research interests are in French and Francophone literature, visual media, and material culture from the nineteenth century to the present.
+She has published widely on fashion in relation to a range of subjects including gender, space, the body, exile, and modernity, often taking a comparative, transnational approach.
+Recent publications include an article on France and Thailand which focuses on French receptions of Thai queens’ garments from the 1860s to the 1960s, and an article examining the commodification of insurrectionary history in a contemporary Parisian menswear brand, viewed against the backdrop of Macron-era neoliberalism and the gilets jaunes (Yellow Vest) protests.
+Two studies on the studio photographs of the Italian-born countess de Castiglione, one centering on the countess as a designer of interior space and the other on her use of photography as a challenge to ageism, have also appeared.
+Most recently she authored the first scholarly article on Francophone Mauritian novelist Christine Duvergé, which discusses exploitative overseas labor practices of the American apparel industry.

 Books: